Mice can be great pets – as long as you know exactly what you’re getting into.

 Can Mice be Friendly?

-Yes, this mouse can be friendly.
+Yes, a mouse can be “friendly”, in a loose sense of the term.
 However, this requires taming – which usually involves regular handling.

 Mice you purchase from your average pet store aren’t always “tame.”
 Instead, these mice usually aren’t handled very often – which means that they aren’t extensively tamed.
 Even if they were handled before they get to the store, they typically become untamed when they are adopted.